cguth7/cguth7.github.io/_posts/2021-02-03-history-of-solving-poker.md

 After the Alberta Computer Poker Research Group's formula based Loki-1 agent, they created Loki-2, which added a simulation function to "better determine the expected value of check call and bet/raise decisions".
 They called this selective-sampling simulation since there is a selective bias when choosing a random sample at a choice node.
 Opponent hands were based on a weight table, instead of randomly.
 This means that each possible hand the opponent could have would be assigned a weight (e.g. 55 0.03, 88 0.05, JT 0.08, etc.), which would allow for the Loki-2 agent to make decisions accordingly.
 In the late 1990s, Alberta recommended this as a general framework for solving games with imperfect information.
 These changes made the second iteration of this agent earn 0.05 small blinds per hand more on average than the first version.

 The next version of this agent was called Poki, which was split into a formula based model and a simulation based model.
-The simulation based model was the more advanced one, using more recent research techniques, but did not really outperform the formula model.
+The simulation based model was the more advanced one, using more recent research techniques, but did not really outperform the formula based model.
 The simulation model strangely seemed to play overly tight in one on one situations and overly loose in full table situations (strong poker players are usually exceptionally loose in one on one situations, playing almost all hands, and quite tight at full tables).
 The Alberta team realized that decision making based on the expected holdings of the opponent may not be the best technique.

 In 2008, a simulation-based agent called AKI Realbot participated in the Annual Computer Poker Competition (ACPC) and took second place.
 It used an exploitative strategy to play more against weak players, which it defined as players who had lost money overall in the prior 500 hands.
 Most of its gains came from exploiting these weak opponents, which is also a strategy commonly seen in real life poker where expert players target weak opponents and try to play as many hands as possible with them.

 In 2009, Van den Broeck created an agent using MCTS for a NLHE game, using "an offline non-player specific opponent model by learning a regression tree from online poker data, which were used to predict actions and hand rank probabilities for opponents".
 The agent worked in no limit poker games and seemed to perform well against basic rule-based opponents.

 ### Game Theoretic Equilibrium Solutions
 We have continued to see interesting applications with games and AI succeeding in the real world, including Deep Blue famously beating Kasporov in chess in 1997, Watson defeating Jennings in Jeopardy in 2011, and most recently AlphaGo defeating Lee Se-dol in Go in 2016.
-These major results, however, differ from the trends in poker solving, since most work in poker is now involving equilibrium strategies that are unexploitable, rather than building AI whose goal is to defeat or exploit individual opponents.
+These major results, however, differ from the trends in poker solving, since most work in poker is now involving equilibrium strategies that are unexploitable, rather than building AI whose goal is to defeat or exploit individual opponents (although AlphaGo was a robust agent that did not target a specific oppoonent) and also because poker has imperfect information.
 In recent years we have seen major results using game theoretic approaches, which are now almost exclusively used in poker solving.

 In this section, we look at the history of linear programming game theoretic solution techniques, while saving the more recent CFR game theoretic techniques for the next section.